 The most critical and foundational component for the long-term sustainability of any park is effective law enforcement, and this is our top priority.
 With the largest ranger force by far for any one NGO in Africa, 1,000 rangers and growing, African Parks provides safety and security for each park under management, surrounding communities, and the broader region.
 This is a prerequisite for poverty alleviation, economic development, and for providing safety for all wildlife and their habitats.

-African Parks is fully responsible for the law enforcement of 11 parks under our direct management, spanning more than six and half million hectares.
+African Parks is fully responsible for the law enforcement of 13 parks under our direct management, spanning more than seven million hectares.
 Our rangers are often the only security force, not only for areas around the parks, but across entire regions, providing stability for local people across more than eight million hectares, almost doubling our impact.

 In 2016 alone, our rangers conducted almost 76,000 ranger patrol days, up 23 percent from 2015; 644 arrests were made; over 32,000 snares removed (up 140 percent from 2015) and more than 941 confiscations were made across all the parks.
 In Odzala in Congo, our rangers confiscated 26 tonnes of bushmeat and 34,810 rounds of ammunition.
 In Garamba in the DRC, and Chinko in the CAR, our rangers are often the first and at times the only responders protecting refugees fleeing from conflict or from more insidious forces like the Lord’s Resistance Army or other regional terrorist groups.

 The thousands of foot, horseback, boat, vehicle and aerial patrols we conduct year-round are also complemented by networks of supporting communities who provide information on poachers and other illegal activities.

 By supporting our law enforcement efforts, you are helping us with the most critical aspect of protecting the parks while providing security for both wildlife and to some of Africa’s most vulnerable people.